-George Sansom Professor of History and Professor of East Asian Language and Cultures, Department of History and Department of East Asian Languages and Cultures; Chair, Weatherhead East Asian Institute Publications Program
+George Sansom Professor of History, Department of History and Department of East Asian Languages and Cultures

 Modern Japan (nineteenth century to the present); twentieth-century international history; World War II; history-writing and public memory in Asia and the world

-At Columbia she has taught undergraduates, graduate students, and students in the School of International and Public Affairs (SIPA) for almost forty years.
+At Columbia she has taught undergraduates, graduate students, and students in the School of International and Public Affairs (SIPA) for forty years.
 She has contributed to innovations in undergraduate education at Columbia and around the country, including a four-year $2-million project on Expanding East Asian Studies (www.exeas.org).
 Her PhD students in history now teach in universities across the United States, Asia, and Europe.

 At Columbia she is a member of the Committee on Global Thought, and directs the WEAI publications program, working with Ross Yelsey and others to produce the Studies of the Weatherhead East Asian Institute, Weatherhead Books on Asia, and Asia Perspectives.
 As the founding Columbia coordinator of the international Consortium on Asian and African Studies (CAAS), she organized an international symposium at Columbia in October 2014 with forty participants from seven universities in Europe, Asia, and North America.
 She currently serves as elected member of the Council of the American Academy of Arts and Sciences, co-chair of the Trustees Emeriti of the Asia Society, on the Board of Directors of Japan Society, the board of the Weatherhead Foundation, and numerous editorial boards and national and international committees.